pryv/dev-site/Activity-module.md

 * `rejectedEvents`: Array of event information for events that could not be added, with the following structure:
 	* `clientId` ([[identity|Object identity data type]]): Client-assigned event id for reference.
 	* `errorCode`: (TODO: review this, checking consistency with regular request errors...)
 One of `InvalidActivityTypeId`, `InvalidTime`, `InvalidParametersFormat` (TODO: I (SG) think such errors should cause the entire request to be rejected)
-	* `errorMessage`: TODO should indicate e.g. whether start or end is invalid (review after the above is cleaned up)
+	* `errorMessage`: TODO should indicate e.g. whether start is invalid (review after the above is cleaned up)

 #### Specific errors